Why Diversity is More Important Than Ever for Clinical Trials

 “Collecting the data is the first step,” says Dr. Robinson.
 “One important way to start to make a difference is through the development of collaborations between clinical trials and information technology.
 Utilizing emerging data science technologies can shine a light on how we can improve in a rapid and evolving fashion.”

 This consolidation of data also creates opportunities for national networks, allowing trials to reach geographic and demographic communities that are currently not engaged in clinical trials.
 “If you’re running a trial in an area where you know you don’t have an appropriately diverse population to draw from, you can potentially start to reach those populations.
-Even looking at the issue of urban versus rural populations; there are many people in rural areas that don’t necessarily get access to the clinical trials because of these barriers to access.
+Even looking at the issue of urban versus rural populations, there are many people in rural areas that don’t necessarily get access to the clinical trials because of these barriers to access.
 We now have a better ability to target and identify people in different locations and in ways where they may not have to uproot their lives to be close to a specific center or hub where it’s happening.”

-The rise of artificial intelligence could further this impact, if used appropriately.
-Currently, the datasets algorithms are based off of can be flawed, for all the same reasons that clinical trials are flawed.
+The rise of artificial intelligence (AI) could further this impact, if used appropriately.
+Currently, the datasets that algorithms are based on can be flawed, for all the same reasons that clinical trials are flawed.
 Incomplete or skewed data can create biased AI, entrenching our societal biases.
 But knowing that gives us an opportunity to mitigate and overcome it.
 As AI develops, we’ll be able to use it to identify and eradicate biases in data, but only with an industry focus on prioritizing issues around diversity and the value of tackling inequity in healthcare writ large.

 As with any systemic issue, individual and even organizational commitments to change will only get us so far.
 Systemic problems require systemic solutions.
 Achieving true diversity across clinical research will require industry policies to push for meaningful change, quickly.
 The NIH has started this process, requiring demographic breakdowns of trial participants and justifications if groups are underrepresented.
-The Food and Drug Administration (FDA) has also issued draft guidance, encouraging sponsors and researchers to broaden eligibility criteria, make trial participation less burdensome, and adopt retention practices that enhance inclusiveness.
-These initiatives are a start, but will require an industry-wide commitment to prioritize diversity to see meaningful change soon.
+The Food and Drug Administration (FDA) has also issued draft guidance encouraging sponsors and researchers to broaden eligibility criteria, make trial participation less burdensome, and adopt retention practices that enhance inclusiveness.
+These initiatives are a start, but will require an industrywide commitment to prioritize diversity to see meaningful change soon.

 Increasing diversity in clinical trials provides us an opportunity to demystify the experience for all potential trial volunteers.
 “My hope would be that the new normal will include people feeling closer to the clinical trials process,” says Dr. Robinson.
 “It doesn’t have to always feel like this is something happening in an ivory tower academic center.
-By democratizing clinical trials in a way that people feel more connected to them we can give people a sense of agency and proactivity in their health experience.
+By democratizing clinical trials in a way that people feel more connected to them, we can give people a sense of agency and proactivity in their health experience.
 They can realize that this is part of the ongoing process of improving medicine for everyone.”
-Acknowledging long standing barriers to participation are important but now more than ever we have so many tools at our disposal to begin to tear down the walls between patients and research.
+Acknowledging long standing barriers to participation are important, but now more than ever, we have so many tools at our disposal to begin to tear down the walls between patients and research.

 About Dr. Makeda Robinson

 Dr. Makeda Robinson obtained her MD and PhD from Stanford University.
 She is a recipient of a Howard Hughes Medical Institute Medical Fellowship and is a Jackie Robinson Foundation Scholar.
-Her research has taken her around the world where she has studied malaria treatments in Ethiopia and Traditional Chinese and Western Medicine approaches in China.
+Her research has taken her around the world, where she has studied malaria treatments in Ethiopia and Traditional Chinese and Western Medicine approaches in China.
 She is currently working with clinical cohorts in Colombia utilizing innovative single-cell technologies to discover transcriptomic signatures predictive of severe dengue and identifying Zika virus-host interactions associated with pathogenesis.
 Her research has been published in several top journals including Cell Reports and PNAS and highlighted in Nature Medicine.